-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2022 (Continued) (Figures in tables are in thousands of Azerbaijani Manats)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (Continued)

 Credit-related commitments risks

 The Bank makes available to its customers guarantees which may require that the Bank make payments on their behalf.
 Such payments are collected from customers based on the terms of the letter of credit.
 They expose the Bank to similar risks to loans and these are mitigated by the same control processes and policies.